yt-project/yt/doc/source/analyzing/generating_processed_data.rst

 create a cumulative distribution function.
 For more information, see the API documentation on the :func:`~yt.data_objects.profiles.create_profile` function.

-For custom bins the other keyword arguments can be overriden using the ``override_bins`` keyword argument.
+For custom bins the other keyword arguments can be overridden using the ``override_bins`` keyword argument.
 This accepts a dictionary with an array for each bin field or ``None`` to use the default settings.